-In accordance with the domiciliary state procedures for approving items within the separate accounts, the separate accounts classification of the separate accounts listed above is subject to Section 2932 of the Delaware Insurance Code and the regulations there under.
+In accordance with the domiciliary state procedures for approving items within the separate accounts, the separate accounts classification of the following items are supported by a specific state statute:

+The separate accounts are subject to Section 2932 of the Delaware Insurance Code and the regulations there under.
 Assets of guaranteed separate accounts are invested in accordance with the provisions of Chapter 13 of the Delaware Insurance Code.